 What Is Good Policy?

-In a nutshell, a good policy is one that solves problems with creating a political rift.
+In a nutshell, a good policy is one that solves problems without creating a political rift.
 Whenever it is believed that it can solve a problem without one party disagreeing with its inception, it can go forward without issue.
 This policy should solve a public problem without violating the legal boundaries set down by federal, state, and local laws.
 It must encourage an active citizenry, furthermore, as well as the democratic process.

 Successes Or Failures